pcottle/learnGitBranching/README.md

   are hashed (to bust caches) and tests are run
 * That's it!

-Thus, if you build the app locally, all you have to do in order to run the app is just open up `index.html` in the root directory of the repo.
+Thus, if you build the app locally, all you have to run the app is just open up `index.html` in the root directory of the repo.
 Pretty simple

 ### Docker